srcreigh/srcreigh.github.io/src/blog/modular-uiviewcontroller-features.markdown

 convention is the first: prepending methods names exposed by the category with some shorthand of the name of the category.
-For example, the method exposed by the category implementation of this report's example feature module will be `shareav_shareButtonTapped`.
+For example, the method exposed by the category implementation of this article's example feature module will be `shareav_shareButtonTapped`.

-The second technique is to hide any helper methods that are not needed by the controller.
+The second technique is to hide any helper methods that do not need to be exposed to the controller.
 In practice, this may not be necessary as certain features can be implemented entirely in a single method.
-However, a nice design for a feature that requires helper methods (or needs to implement a delegate interface) is to instantiate a helper class within the method exposed by the category, and use Objective-C's *associated objects* framework to retain that reference for the lifetime of the controller.
+However, one way to perform this encapsulation is to instantiate a helper class within the method exposed by the category, and use Objective-C's *associated objects* framework to retain that reference for the lifetime of the controller.
 This is how the example avatar